varun070298/On-the-Notions-and-Predictability-of-Technical-Debt/README.md

 Can a regression model trained on low-level metrics for predicting technical debt achieve an acceptable performance?

 The Final Report is available here: https://lnu.diva-portal.org/smash/record.jsf?pid=diva2%3A1794704&dswid=-3082

+## Data

+The size of the CSVs was too big so it was compressed into a zip file.

+The most useful data can also be found at: https://zenodo.org/records/7981663